commons-app/commons-app-documentation/android/Software-design-document.md

 ## Upload flow
 * Copy the image to the cache folder.
-* Remove the EXIF data of the cached image, depending on the settings in `Settings`>`Manage EXIF Tags`.
+* Remove some of the EXIF data of the cached image, depending on the settings in `Settings`>`Manage EXIF Tags`.
 * Upload the image to the server.
 * Delete the cached image.